WallStreetMojo

 5. Unused letters of credit or obligation to reduce debt;

 Let us understand commitment through an example.
 Suppose a company plans to purchase raw material under a predetermined contract.
 But, as per the agreement, the company will make payments for these raw materials only after these raw materials have been received.
-Although the company will require cash for these raw materials in the future, the event or transaction hasn’t yet occurred at the time of preparing the balance sheet.
-Hence, no amount is recorded either in the income statement or balance sheet.
+Although the company will require cash for these raw materials in the future, the event or transaction hasn’t yet occurred when preparing the balance sheet.
+Hence, no amount is recorded in the income statement or balance sheet.

 However, the company is expected to disclose such transactions as they are supposed to occur in the future and will impact its cash position.
 Therefore, the company provides an extensive explanation regarding these commitments in the notes to the financial statement.

 Let us understand contingencies by the following example.
 Let’s assume that a former employee sues a company for $100,000 because the employee feels that he has been terminated wrongly.
 So, does it mean that the company has liabilities of $100,000?
 Well, it depends on the outcome of this event.
-If the company justifies the termination of the employee, it may not be a liability to the company.
+If the company justifies the employee's termination, it may not be a liability to the company.
 However, if the company fails to justify the termination, it will have to incur a liability of $100,000 in the future because the employee has won the lawsuits.

 FASB has recognized several examples of loss contingencies that are evaluated and reported in the same manner.
 These loss contingencies are as follows.